cathrinr/movie_recommender/README.md

 ## Skills learned 📚🎓🧠

 - Creating a app with Streamlit
-- different recommendations systems in Python
+- Different recommendations systems in Python